 You can make an appointment for a Covid-19 vaccination with the municipal health service (GGD) online or by phone by calling 0800-7070.
 The municipal health services (GGD) has extended the opening hours.
 Everyone who is registered with the municipality in the Basic Registration of Persons (BRP) can also get the first coronavirus vaccination dose without an appointment.
 Go to the website Walk-in vaccination centre for more information.

 Go to Rijksoverheid.nl/coronavirus for all the information regarding Covid-19.

 The Dutch Government has adjusted their travel advice for various countries, because the number of infections has become of less significance for travel advice than before.
 As a result, many countries outside Europe no longer are labelled with orange travel advice, but with yellow travel advice instead.
 This offers more opportunities for travelling.
 During the last period, it was required to have your international trip assessed by the International Mobility Covid Committee (IMCC).
 This is no longer required.
 Regular travel regulations apply.

 Prepare your journey well

 Before you leave, check the travel advice on wijsopreis.nl (in Dutch) and reizentijdenscorona.rijksoverheid.nl/en.
-Please note: Masks remain mandatory when travelling on public transport, in a taxi or at the airport.
+Please note: Face masks must still be worn on aircraft and at airports beyond the security checkpoint.